Everything You Always Wanted to Know About XVA Model Risk but Were Afraid to Ask: Theoretical Framework

-For some derivatives, such as Swaps, it is possible to analytically solve eqs.~\ref{eq: CVA2} and \ref{eq: DVA2} with considerable benefits in terms of computational time, but limited to uncollateralized case and at trade level.
-Nevertheless, this approach can be used with the aim to validate the results obtained through a Monte Carlo model (see sec.~\ref{section: Monte Carlo Versus Analytical XVAs}).
+In the special case of single linear derivative without collateral it is possible to solve analytically the eqs.~\ref{eq:CVA2} and \ref{eq:DVA2}, with considerable benefits in terms of computational time (see e.g.~\cite{BriMor13} and references therein).
+Nevertheless, this approach can be used to validate the results obtained through the Monte Carlo simulation, as discussed in sec.~\ref{sec:Monte Carlo Versus Analytical XVAs}.

-Starting from eq. \ref{eq: CVA2}, the CVA of an uncollateralized Swap at time $t$ can be written as (see e.g.~\cite{Gre20})
+In the case of an uncollateralized interest rate Swap, the CVA at time $t$ can be written, from eq. \ref{eq:CVA2}, as

-By rewriting the price of the Swap in terms of Swap rate (eq.~\ref{eq: Swap_price_R}) and rearranging the terms, the equation above becomes

-where $\text{\textbf{Swaption}}(t;u,\text{\textbf{T}},\text{\textbf{S}},K,\omega)$ denotes the price at time $t$ of an European Swaption expiring at time $u$ on a Swap having tenor equal to $\mathcal{T} =T-u$.
+where $\textbf{Swaption}(t;u,\textbf{T},\textbf{S},K,\omega)$ denotes the price at time $t$ of an European Swaption expiring at time $u$ on a Swap having tenor equal to $\mathcal{T} =T-u$.